dart-lang/site-www/src/codelabs/dart-cheatsheet.md

 }
 {$ end test.dart $}
 {$ begin hint.txt $}
 For the product, you can just multiply the three values together.
 For incrementValue1, you can use the increment operator (++).
 For joinWithCommas, try using the join method found in the List class.
 {$ end hint.txt $}
 ```

-{% comment %}
-ISSUE: The analysis output kept getting in the way of my typing for the
-last part of this code.
-Also, how are they supposed to know to use the
-join() method?

-TBD: The comments in "Your code" are in the form of doc comments,
-but they don't use `///`, and they end in `:`, not `.`.
-{% endcomment %}

 ## Cascades